UI-DataScience/jupyterhub-lcdm/README.md

-# JupyterHub deployment for ACCY 570 & 571
+# JupyterHub deployment for LCDM on Nebula

 This repository contains an Ansible playbook for launching JupyterHub for [The Laboratory for Cosmological Data Mining](http://ui-datascience.github.io/)